 Java is one of the most popular programming languages, with reportedly 9 million developers using it.
 Last week, I spoke at JavaOne, where AMD and Oracle showcased how we’ve made tremendous progress toward efficient, large-scale data center computing using the AMD A1100-Series developer kit, which features AMD’s first 64-bit ARM® Cortex®-A57 based AMD Opteron™ A-Series processor.

 The demonstration, running on the AMD A1100-Series developer kit, featured Hadoop running on the Oracle JDK.
 We also showed multiple nodes running the same demonstration using Linux environments based on Fedora technology from the Red Hat-sponsored Fedora community and the community supported OpenSUSE Project.
 The ability to run Hadoop on two Linux distributions and with two versions of Java highlights the growing breadth of the ARM server software ecosystem.

 We continue to innovate around ARM with multiple partners, including ARM, Linaro, Red Hat, Suse and other leaders – to enable a robust 64-bit software ecosystem for ARM-based designs from compilers and simulators to hypervisors, operating systems and application software, in order to address key workloads in data center environments.
 Together, we’ll drive the evolution of the data center to offer choice among processors.

-Young-Sae Song is a Corporate Vice President of Product Marketing, Data Center Server Solutions at AMD.
+Leendert van Doorn is a Corporate Fellow at AMD.
 His postings are his own opinions and may not represent AMD’s positions, strategies or opinions.
-Links to third party sites, and references to third party trademarks, are provided for convenience and illustrative purposes only.
-Unless explicitly stated, AMD is not responsible for the contents of such links, and no third party endorsement of AMD or any of its products is implied.
+Links to third party sites are provided for convenience and unless explicitly stated, AMD is not responsible for the contents of such linked sites and no endorsement is implied.